-We started the UK-based charity Tallinding Children’s Health Centre (TCHC) in 2011.
-The charity was formally recognised by HMRC from March 2015 when we gained an HMRC reference number so donations could qualify for GiftAid.
-From that moment, every £ donated by a UK tax payer gained an extra 25 pence in matched funding.
+The UK-based charity aidgambia TCHC started in 2011.
+It gained an HMRC reference number in March 2015.
+From that moment, every £ donated by a UK tax payer gains an extra 25 pence in matched funding (GiftAid).

 THE PURPOSES OF THE CHARITY ARE